 Challenging a deportation

-There is no longer a right to appeal the decision to deport you itself.
+There is no longer a right to appeal the decision to deport you.

-If at the time of a decision to deport you, there are asylum or human rights grounds that mean you need to stay in the UK and you have not already informed the Home Office of these or made an application, you need to do so now.
+If at the time of a decision to deport you, there are asylum or human rights grounds that mean you need to stay in the UK and you have not already informed the Home Office of these or made an application, you need to do so as soon as possible.

 Read the Asylum, Human Rights and If You Have Children pages of this guide to see if these may be relevant to you, and how to apply.

-Around the time of the decision to deport you, you will have been issued with a “one-stop notice”.
+Around the time of the decision to deport you, you will be issued with a Section 120 “one-stop notice”.
 On this form, you must state any reasons for why you have not already told the Home Office why you need to stay in the UK.
 You need to make sure you send the form back by the date specified on the one-stop notice.
-If you miss the deadline, attach your reasons for why you are sending it late – but it is important for your case to try and send it back in time.
+If you miss the deadline, make sure to mention your reasons for why you are sending it late.
+It is very important for your case to try and send it back in time.
+Read our Toolkit page on Section 120 notices, and how to respond to one here.

-If you do not mention asylum and human rights reasons you need to stay in the UK on the one-stop notice (see above), and then make an asylum or human rights application, the Home Office may certify your application, meaning you have no right to appeal a refusal.
+If you do not mention asylum and human rights reasons you need to stay in the UK on the one-stop notice (see above), and then make an asylum or human rights application, the Home Office may certify your application, meaning you will not have a right to appeal a refusal.

 If this happens to you, you may have the option of a judicial review.
-Read more about judicial reviews on the Judicial Reviews page of our guide.
+Read more about judicial reviews on the Judicial Review page of the Toolkit.

 ACTION SECTION